ryanczm/Analytic-Musings/_posts/2023-12-25-transatlantic-WTI-arbitrage.md

 category: commodities

 ---
-In this post, I analyze  Alizadeh's Cost of Carry, Causality & Arbitrage between Oil Futures & Tanker Freight Markets 2003 paper, which investigates the existence of excess profits from transatlantic arbitrage by delivering Brent or Bonny  against the WTI futures contract at Cushing.
-Well there was back then!
-Since freight rates didn't move in tandem with the Brent/WTI futures spread.
-At least in 2003 it didn't.
-Can't replicate this because I can't get my hands on the data, oh well.
+In this post, I analyze  Alizadeh's Cost of Carry, Causality & Arbitrage between Oil Futures & Tanker Freight Markets 2003 paper, which investigated the existence of excess profits from transatlantic arbitrage by delivering Brent or Bonny against the WTI futures contract at Cushing.

 <!--more-->